 The biggest mistake beginner traders make is to become overconfident once they make a substantial profit on a one-off trade.
 In many cases, this is more because of luck rather than real skills.
 The best traders, investors, and fund managers worldwide are the ones who manage to deliver consistent returns.
-That is why every professional you ask will tell you that it is more important to continuously make small wins, instead of the rare big one.
-To nurture that philosophy in traders, the Gauntlet Mini™ program employs the so-called “Maintain Consistency” rule.
+That is why every professional you ask will tell you that it is more important to continuously make small wins instead of the rare big ones.
+The Gauntlet Mini™ program employs the so-called “Maintain Consistency” rule to nurture that philosophy in traders.
 Here is what it says and why it is so important.

 How The Maintain Consistency Rule Works in Practice

 The “Maintain Consistency” rule is based on the daily calculation of your PnL, as well as the total profit of your Gauntlet Mini™ account.
 The rule states that you won’t be allowed to pass the examination if your PnL for a single day accounts for over 30% of your total profit.
 The daily PnL is considered regardless of whether the current account balance is below or over the starting one.

 You are taking the Gauntlet Mini™ $100,000 trader program, and your total profit equals $10,000.
 However, you made $3,500 of that profit on a single trading day.
 That sum represents 35% of your total profit, which exceeds the allowed 30% maximum.

 Just because this is the case does not mean you fail your evaluation.
 Instead, you will need to continue trading until you increase your total profit.
 Increasing your total profit will decrease the percentage share of the profit that one $3,500 trading day makes up.
 This makes your overall performance more consistent and brings you closer to the 30% requirement.
 You will have to continue trading until there is no day for which the PnL accounts for over 30% of your total profit.

 The simple truth is that the “Maintain Consistency” rule is important because it helps you become a better trader.